j1and1/GodotGooglePlayGamesServices/README.md

 <meta-data android:name="com.google.android.gms.version" android:value="@integer/google_play_services_version"/>
     ```
 - Open up the Godots projects `android` folder and create a folder called `plugins` if it isn't there.
-- Place the `GodotGooglePlayGamesServicesLib.aar` inside the freshly created plugins folder along with `GodotGooglePlayGamesServicesLib.gdap`.
+- Place the `GodotGooglePlayGamesServicesLib-release.aar` inside the freshly created plugins folder along with `GodotGooglePlayGamesServicesLib.gdap`.
 - The min SDK version will need a update so open up the `android\build\config.gradle` and update `minSdkVersion` to 21
 - Last thing is to enable this plugin under `Project -> Export -> Android -> Plugins` and check the checkbox besides `Godot Google Play Games Services`